ChloeSpacedOut/figura-toon-shader/README.md

 # Toon Shader
-A script that accurately re-creates catoon shaders you can apply to your avatar.
+A script that accurately re-creates cartoon shaders you can apply to your avatar.
 Outlines are based on the lighting normals, so it works accurately for meshes.
 This isn't technically shaders.

 ## Setup
 First, add `toonShader.lua` to your avatar.
 Once you have, require it with `require("toonShader")`, or add it to your autoscripts in avatar.json.